SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/assign-layout.md

 1. At the top, select a screen or dialog to customize.

-1. Select assignment method (if not set): click the text next to **Assign layouts to**, and choose group or type.
+1. Select assignment method (if not set): click the text next to **Assign layouts to**, and choose group, type, or template.

     * Company and contact: user group only
     * Sale: user group or sale type
     * Project: user group or project type
     * Request: user group or request type
     * Follow-up: user group or follow-up type
+    * Document: user group or document template (pilot)

 1. Select a layout in the list on the left side.

-Click the **Assign to** field and select a group or type.
+1. Click the **Assign to** field and select a group, type, or template.
 Your options depend on the selected screen.

 ## Restrictions